Berlin to Krakow (11 days)

 What's Included

-• Accommodations (10 nights) – 3-star hotels and pensions
+• Accommodations (10 nights) – 3-star or 4-star hotels and pensions

 • Breakfasts every morning and 6 dinners